 - Local coupons

 - Links to offsite networks (social URLs, partners, etc)

 If you don’t have insight on how consumers are taking advantage of local content on your own website, then making strategic decisions to increase conversions is going to be a hard path to follow.

 Every brand wants their business to be a number one performer when it comes to local reviews and customer sentiment.
 A local study by Dimensional Research states that 90% of customers say buying decisions are influenced by online reviews.
 This is a powerful statement when millions of revenue dollars are hanging in the air and your brand has no insight into which locations or markets need help.
 Tracking that across thousands of locations and measuring impact against traffic or conversions can sound like an impossible task.
 Luckily, Rio SEO and others have begun integrating online review monitoring and ratings into local search campaigns to show the following:

 - Reviews by location, city, region, or in total

 - Ratings across the various review sites (Yelp, Foursquare, Yahoo!
 Local, etc)

-Reviews can also have a direct impact on your traffic from search and online directories so making sure you have the right tools in place will shed light on how to succeed in local search.
+Reviews can also have a direct impact on your traffic from search and online directories.
+So making sure you have the right tools in place will shed light on how to succeed in local search.

 Algorithms are constantly changing to keep a brand’s business information as well as third-party content, a seamless and accurate experience for consumers.
-By focusing on the essential KPIs above, Rio SEO’s clients have seen a 10% increase in organic traffic to local landing pages and a 20% increase in local map positions after the Pigeon update.
+By focusing on the essential KPIs above, Rio SEO’s clients have seen a 10% increase in organic traffic to local landing pages and a 20% increase in local map positions after the Pigeon algorithm update.